sebsheep/react-the-safe-way/09-useEffect-websocket/README.md

    [`dicriminatedUnion`](https://zod.dev/?id=discriminated-unions).
 Then decode the payload in the `useEffect` that handles `lastJsonMessage` changes.

+   Log an error with `console.error` if decoding fails.

 3. Here are the `State` and `Action` types we'll use:

    ```tsx